YuJiangJulia/yujiangjulia.github.io/_pages/about.md

 <span class='anchor' id='news'></span>

 # 🔥 News
-- *2024.08.27*: &nbsp;🎉🎉 My paper titled "Gastrointestinal image stitching based on improved unsupervised algorithm" was accepted for publication, where I contributed as the third author.
+- *2024.08.27*: &nbsp;🎉🎉 My paper titled "Gastrointestinal image stitching based on improved unsupervised algorithm" was accepted for publication(currently in press), where I contributed as the third author！！！